sassoftware/virk/README.md

 Tools and utilities to help SAS customers with SAS Viya readiness.

-# WARNING - DO NOT USE!!! - This code is used for SAS Internal Development and Testing.
-If you are looking for the Pre-Install playbook for Viya 3.4 follow the link here: [Viya 3.4 Pre-Install Playbook](../viya-3.4/playbooks/pre-install-playbook)

 ## License

 Copyright (c) 2017-2018 by SAS Institute Inc., Cary, NC 27513 USA